PreetiJoshi02/Stayora/README.md

 ## 📖 Overview

-**Wanderlust** is a production-grade property exploration, listing, and reservation platform designed to mirror real-world hospitality marketplaces.
+**Stayora** is a production-grade property exploration, listing, and reservation platform designed to mirror real-world hospitality marketplaces.
 Users can browse stays worldwide, filter by travel categories, search destinations, make reservations with automated price calculation, submit reviews, and host their own spaces with strict owner-based authorization.

 ---